 THE DANGERS OF EMDR THERAPY

-EMDR therapy is a powerful treatment that can make your symptoms go away.
-It has been shown to be effective with multiple mental health and physical conditions.
+EMDR therapy is a powerful treatment.
+It can reduce symptoms much faster than most other therapies.
+Research shows how effective EMDR is with multiple mental health and physical conditions.
 But in order to work effectively, EMDR has to be practiced by a skilled therapist, with a lot of attention to safety.
 When done incorrectly – without attention to your safety – it can lead to deterioration and have the opposite effect.

 Let me say that again: if done incorrectly, EMDR can lead to serious side effects.
 It can make you feel worse.
 If not done with a lot of attention to safety, EMDR can be harmful.